 You’ll notice in this last photo I added this feather wreath.
 My original intention was for it to be hung on the mantel.
 Instead I like how it looks on the coffee table.
 Everything about this rooms feels just right and it is so warm and inviting in the evenings with the fireplace on.

-SOURCES: Christmas tree (similar here) // Tree basket // Marble and wood grain ornaments – JoAnn // Metallic ball ornament // Black Tie-Dye ornament // Feather wreath // White coffee table bowl // Black coffee table bowl // black pedestal bowl // Tom Ford book // Gucci coffee table book // wood chain links // Fur pillow // Antelope pillow cover // coffee tables // rug // mirrors // Chandelier and sconces – Restoration Hardware // Sofas – Room and Board // wire/wood side tables – Homegoods // Tavi stool – Room & Board
+SOURCES: Christmas tree (similar here) // Tree basket (no longer available but love this newer version // Marble and wood grain ornaments – JoAnn // Metallic ball ornament – Kirklands // Black Tie-Dye ornament // Feather wreath // White coffee table bowl // Black coffee table bowl // black pedestal bowl // Tom Ford book // Gucci coffee table book // wood chain links // Fur pillow // Antelope pillow cover // coffee tables // rug // mirrors // Chandelier and sconces – Restoration Hardware // Sofas – Room and Board // wire/wood side tables – Homegoods // Tavi stool – Room & Board

 I hope you enjoyed our Christmas home tour.
 Thank you for stopping by!
-I hope you leave with a warm feeling from our home to yours.
+May you leave with a warm feeling from our home to yours.
 Merry Christmas!